richard-ui/JavaScript-Discount-Project/README.md

 This Project was made in Gitpod and demonstrates using JavaScript how to calculate discount prices using a range of 5 books.

-I Allowed the user to add 1 book each.
+I Allowed the user to add 1 book each and displayed a different discount value depending on how many are added.

 One copy of any of the five books costs 8 EUR.
 If, however, you buy two different books from the series, you get a 5% discount on those two books.
 If you buy 3 different books, you get a 10% discount.
 With 4 different books, you get a 20% discount.
 If you go the whole hog, and buy all 5, you get a huge 25% discount.